grimmelm/ctech404/ctech402/module_5/M5_Codio_Defining-Functions/exercise_specs.md

 Print the absolute value that was returned from the function.<br>
 You can do so by using the following syntax:  <br>
 <code>print(function_name(numerical_argument)) </code> <br>
-The function is being called with one argument.
 By enclosing the function call inside a print() function, the value returned by the absolute value function will be printed.

 Try calling your function multiple times with the following values to test whether your function is working properly: